 What’s on this weekend?
-Check out our weekend planner for where to go this weekend, plus don’t miss these fun free weekend events for kids in Singapore.
+Check out our weekend planner for things to do this weekend in Singapore and where to go this weekend with kids, plus don’t miss these fun free weekend events for kids in Singapore.

 Disclaimer: These are external events not owned or managed by Sassy Mama.
 Always check with the organiser for changes or cancellations before heading over.